 Part-time Direct Application - available for those applying for MA Combined Studies and applicants wishing to study on a part-time basis at the University of St Andrews.
 This application can only be used for part-time entry and decisions made based on this form are only for part-time study.
-Those studying part-time at the University who wish change to full time study will be required to complete the UCAS application form within the appropriate time frame.
+Those studying part-time at the University who wish to change to full time study will be required to complete the UCAS application form within the appropriate time frame.

-- 8.1.2.
+- 7.1.2.
 All applications will be given equal consideration, provided that the applicant meets the deadline stated for each application route.
 The University uses published deadlines for applications, as a mechanism for managing and considering applications in a fair and timely manner.
-The published deadlines do not prevent applications from being considered before that deadline; it merely ensures no application received within that period will be rejected purely on the grounds it was received after others in that period. - 8.1.3.
-The application deadline sets expectations for all parties involved in applying to, advising on and selecting for entry to courses at the University. - 8.1.4.
-Undergraduate application deadlines are published annually online.

-8.2.
-Postgraduate taught applications
+A published deadline does not prevent applications from being considered before that deadline; it merely ensures no application received within that period will be rejected purely on the grounds that it was received after others in that period. - 7.1.3.
+The application deadline sets expectations for all parties involved in applying to, advising on and selecting for entry to courses at the University. - 7.1.4.
+Undergraduate application deadlines are published annually online. - 7.2.
+Undergraduate applications made through Universities and Colleges Admissions Service ("UCAS") - 7.2.1.
+The UCAS application is a contract between an applicant and UCAS.
+When an applicant accepts an offer from the University there will be a separate contract between the applicant and the University.
+No other party can enforce any part of these respective contracts under the terms of the Contract (Third Party Rights) (Scotland) Act 2017 or any other legislation. - 7.3.
+Postgraduate taught applications - 7.3.1.

-- 8.2.1.
 Applications for postgraduate taught courses should be made through the St Andrews Direct application form.
-If an applicant requires an alternative arrangement, they should contact the University directly at pgt.application@st-andrews.ac.uk - 8.2.2.
-Deadlines are course specific and are published annually online by course.

-8.3.
-International Foundation Programme applications

-8.3.1.
-Applications for International Foundation Programmes should be made through the St Andrews Direct application form.
-Application dates and deadlines are published online annually by course.

-9. How applications are assessed
+If an applicant requires an alternative arrangement, they should contact the University directly at pgt.application@st-andrews.ac.uk. - 7.3.2.
+Deadlines are course specific and are published annually online by course. - 7.4.
+International Foundation Programme applications - 7.4.1.
+Applications for International Foundation Programmes should be made through the St Andrews Direct application form. - 7.4.2.
+Application dates and deadlines are published online annually by course. - 8.
+How applications are assessed - 8.1.

-9.1.
 Undergraduate applications

-9.1.1.
+8.1.1.
 The responsibility for setting out entrance requirements and the criteria for assessing the strength of applications resides with Admissions and the academic Schools.
 The responsibility for making decisions on applications rests with Admissions in coordination with the Associate Deans and the academic Schools.

-9.2.
+8.2.
 Basis for undergraduate decisions